-A Pre-Feasibility Study (PFS), completed in mid-2011, confirmed that mining of the A2, A4 and A15 deposits using a combination of open pit and underground mining, and processing ore through a conventional acid leach circuit could produce around 10Mlb U3O8 and positive cash flow over a mine life of approximately 8 years.
+A Pre-Feasibility Study (PFS), completed in mid-2011, confirmed that mining of the A2, A4 and A15 deposits using a combination of open pit and underground mining, and processing ore through a conventional acid leach circuit could produce around 10Mlb $\rm U_3O_8$ and positive cash flow over a mine life of approximately 8 years.
 More recently, various aspects of the PFS have been the subject of updated studies including metallurgical work to optimise the conditions for dual extraction of uranium and vanadium, and mining studies to improve the mineable ore tonnage and hence increase mine life.
-A program to investigate the vanadium potential of EME's various deposits led to estimation of an expanded Exploration Target for vanadium at Bigrlyi of between 40.5 and 47.6 kilotonnes contained V_2O_5 at the 100 ppm V_2O_5 cut-off level (refer to ASX EME release of 4 December 2019 and the caveats mentioned therein).
+A program to investigate the vanadium potential of EME's various deposits led to estimation of an expanded Exploration Target for vanadium at Bigrlyi of between 40.5 and 47.6 kilo tonnes contained $\rm V_2O_5$ at the 100 ppm $\rm V_2O_5$ cut-off level (refer to EME's ASX release of 4 December 2019 and the caveats mentioned therein).

-Since 2012, EME's exploration activities have focused on the discovery and definition of additional resources on 100% owned ground within the prospective Ngalia Basin.
+Since 2012, EME's exploration activities have focussed on the discovery and definition of additional resources on 100% owned ground within the prospective Ngalia Basin.
 These programs have been aided by the application of geophysical techniques to locate undercover mineralisation.
 As a result, JORC Mineral Resource Estimates totalling over 20M lbs U3O8 have been announced (refer to Mineral Resource Statement), and a number of priority exploration targets have been identified.

-A review of the uranium potential in the deeper, poorly-tested part of the Bigrlyi deposit, below about 300m depth, was conducted in 2021 with identification of a number of deep, higher grade target areas, including the western end of the A4 deposit, where high-grade mineralisation comprising 2.3m at 1.3% U_3O_8 was previously intersected at a vertical depth of 458m below surface.
+A review of the uranium potential in the deeper, poorly-tested part of the Bigrlyi deposit, below about 300m depth, was conducted in 2021 with identification of a number of deep, higher grade target areas, including the western end of the A4 deposit, where high-grade mineralisation including 2.3 m at $1.3 \% \text{ U}3 \text{ O}8$ was previously intersected at a vertical depth of 458m below surface.
 Energy Metals believes there is significant potential for further discoveries down plunge of the main ore lenses (Figure 4).

-Figure 4 - Long section through Anomalies 4 to 15 looking northeast with and without drill hole traces.
-Leapfrog modelled mineralisation shells shown for a 500ppm U_3O_8 cut-off.
+Figure 4 - Long section through Anomalies 4 to 15 looking northeast.
+Leapfrog modelled mineralisation shells shown for a 500ppm $U_3O_8$ cut-off.
 There is potential for discovery of further, high-grade mineralisation at depth and down plunge (i.e. to the southwest) of modelled shells (white arrows).